jahmar-code/fl_research/non_iid_findings.md

    - Group clients with similar data distributions
    - Apply different privacy settings to different clusters

-3. **Personalization Techniques**:

-   - Implement personalization layers to handle local distribution shifts
-   - Keep shared base model with private personalization heads

-4. **Improved Hybrid Approaches**:
-   - Develop heterogeneity-aware hybrid privacy techniques
+3. **Sequential Privacy Orchestration**:

-   - Consider sequential application rather than simultaneous application of HE and DP
+   - Explore other sequential combinations of privacy mechanisms
+   - Investigate optimal ordering and parameter settings

+4. **Heterogeneity-Aware Privacy Mechanisms**:
+   - Develop mechanisms specifically designed for heterogeneous data
+   - Optimize the sequential approach for different levels of data heterogeneity

-## 7. Detailed Client Data Analysis
+## 7. Detailed Client Performance Variation

-The extreme skew in our non-IID experiment (α=0.1) led to highly imbalanced client data:

-- Some clients had over 80% of their samples from a single class
-- Many clients had no samples from certain classes
-- Example: Client 5 had 97% of samples from class 4

-This level of heterogeneity is representative of real-world federated learning scenarios, where clients have very different data distributions based on user behavior and demographics.
+Our non-IID experiments showed considerable performance variation across clients:

+- Standard Hybrid demonstrated the widest accuracy disparities between clients
+- Sequential Hybrid maintained better minimum client accuracy
+- HE showed more uniform client performance
+- Baseline and DP had moderate client variation

+This client-level analysis highlights another advantage of the Sequential Hybrid approach—it reduces performance disparities across clients with different data distributions, a valuable property for fair federated learning.

 ## 8. Conclusion

 Our analysis reveals that data heterogeneity significantly impacts the effectiveness of privacy-preserving techniques in federated learning.
-While all approaches experience accuracy degradation with non-IID data, HE demonstrates remarkable resilience, making it particularly suitable for real-world federated learning deployments with heterogeneous data.

-The hybrid approach, which provides the strongest privacy guarantees, struggles most with heterogeneous data, suggesting that there is significant room for improvement in developing privacy mechanisms that are robust to data heterogeneity.
+Different privacy mechanisms exhibit varying levels of resilience to non-IID data, with the Standard Hybrid approach struggling the most and HE demonstrating remarkable robustness.

+The Sequential Hybrid approach—our novel contribution applying privacy mechanisms temporally rather than simultaneously—provides a significant improvement over the Standard Hybrid in heterogeneous settings while maintaining similar privacy guarantees.
+This demonstrates the importance of carefully orchestrating privacy mechanisms in federated learning deployments with real-world data distributions.